justliam42/MSOE-notes/Classes/CPE 1500/Week 2 - Design Levels, logic gates, functional waveform diagrams, canonical Boolean equations.md

 	- Inverting byte becomes ones compliment
 	- ![[20230908_081536.jpg | 300]]
 - Truth table
-	- a table with inputs and outpouts
+	- a table with inputs and outputs
 	- The inputs must be in order or **I lose Points**
 - Logic diagram
 	- see picture
+	- Typically the most significant bit is on top going down...
 - IEEE std 91
+	- the standard for drawing gates
 	- see picture

 - buffer gate